Distributionally Robust Surrogate Optimal Control for High-Dimensional Systems: Case Study

-Figure \ref{fig:etas} shows constraint violation for each method.
+Figure \ref{fig:finalresut} shows the optimal fast charging results for versions of our algorithm with and without distributionally robust optimization.
+Overall, the CCCV protocol charges in 30.6 minutes, the non-robust predictive controller in 32.35 minutes, the full distributionally robust controller in 34.1 minutes, and the CQL controller in 42 minutes.
 The industry benchmark CCCV protocol yields a good performance with respect to charging time with a total time of 30.6 minutes.
 However, it significantly violates the safety constraint by up to 0.12 Volts, and for extended periods of the overall experiment.
 This would undoubtedly lead to significant degradation and potential failure of the cell.
+Figure \ref{fig:etas} shows constraint violation for each learning-based method.
 Without the DRO architecture, the surrogate-based method provides a relatively high performing charging protocol which charges the battery cell in 32.35 minutes, only 5.7\% slower than the CCCV approach.
 It also demonstrates improved safety relative to the industry CCCV benchmark.
 Specifically, the magnitude of the maximum constraint violation in the non-robust version of our algorithm is only 0.0082 Volts.
 With the added DRO framework based on Wasserstein ambiguity sets, we see that the charging protocol satisfies the constraint at every instance in time, while also providing a competitive 34.1 minute charging time.
 These results illustrate the theoretical guarantees we expect from application of Wasserstein ambiguity sets.
 Relative to the non-robust version, the charging time with the DRO offset is only ~5.4\% slower, a tradeoff that may be worthwhile for the increased safety and mitigation of aging.
+CQL violates overpotential constraints and charges slowly in comparison, however we trained the CQL network with the exact same dataset as used by our method for consistency.
+An offline dataset with (i) more trajectories, and (ii) trajectories that more frequently violate constraints would yield higher performing CQL results, however such results would not have any guarantees of adhering to constraints.